tarikyasar/android-egg-timer/README.md

 ## Description

-Egg Timer is an entirely new, complex, and groundbreaking application which allows you to follow the time when you cook.. an egg.
+Egg Timer is an entirely new, complex, and groundbreaking application which allows you to follow the time when you cook... an egg.

 ## Screenshots